Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: PERFORMANCE OF THE PROPOSED FRAMEWORK

 Fig. \ref{fig:FS_Redundancy} illustrates the redundancy among all features, where black denotes redundancy values above the threshold $\tilde{I}_{\text{th}}$.
 As shown in Fig. \ref{fig:FS_Redundancy}, the proposed redundancy criterion (i) correctly identifies physically redundant features, such as IC peak/valley heights versus DV valley/peak heights and DV PL 1 versus IC AR 1, confirming its effectiveness, and (ii) reveals fully redundant feature pairs that are not readily inferred from physical insight, such as the C-rate being redundant with multiple IC/DV features.
 These data-driven redundancies are specific to the present dataset and may not generalize across different battery chemistries or operating conditions.
 Nonetheless, the proposed feature selection algorithm remains unchanged and fully generalizable to different datasets without modification.

 Fig. \ref{fig:FS_Complementarity} shows the complementarity among all features.
 Based on Fig. \ref{fig:FS_Complementarity}, the C-rate has very strong complementarity with most IC/DV features for CtCV and M-SoH estimations, aligning with the physical knwoledge and the argument in Section \ref{FS_Algm}.
 Thus, in the case where these M-IC/DV features are selected, the C rate will be selected based on Equation (\ref{eqn:FS_obj}), unless the C-rate is completely redundant to the associated feature.
 Note that completely redundant features also have high CMI, but they will not be selected because of the feature removal process in Algorithm \ref{alg:infoFS}.
+In contrast, the complementarities among most other IC/DV features do not exhibit obvious and direct physical interpretations and are therefore dataset-dependent.

 With the feature relevance, redundancy, and complementarity computed, Algorithm \ref{alg:infoFS} produces the sets of selected and removed features for both CtCV and M-SoH estimations, as summarized in Table \ref{Table:FS_Results_CtCV} and Table \ref{Table:FS_Results_SOH}, respectively.
 As shown in these tables, the optimal feature sets differ between CtCV and M-SoH estimations.
 Notably, however, the C-rate is ranked highly in both cases due to its strong complementarity, as discussed earlier.